sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 5.2.3 =

+* Fixes a CLS issue on pages with the CFF forms.
+* Fixes a minor visual issue with the Gutenberg module.
+* Modifies the val method in date/time controls.

 = 5.2.2 =

 * Modifies the fields' lists in dependencies, calculated fields settings, and fields list popup to display the short label if the label is empty.